-PV systems for own consumption can be used in industrial facilities.
-At the same time, beside lower bills for delivered active energy, also the bills for active energy can be reduced.
-What is particularly interesting is the possibility for decrease of ultimate power which can have significant share in the electrical energy bills, especially if the ultimate burdening appears during the day.
-For more secure results in the decrease of burdening it is recommended accumulator batteries to be used.
+PV systems for own consumption can be used in industrial capacities.
+In addition, beside lower invoices for the delivered active energy, there can be also decrease in the part of the invoice for the reactive energy.
+Of particular interest is the possibility for decrease of the ultimate power, which can have significant part in the electrical energy bills, especially if the ultimate burdening is during the day.
+For more secure results during decrease of the ultimate burdening it is recommended accumulator batteries to be used.

-During application of a PV system for coverage of own consumption it is very important the good dimensioning of the system because the economic cost-effectiveness can be put into question.
+During application of PV system for covering own consumption it is very important to have good dimensioning of the system because the economic cost-effectiveness can be put into question.

-4.3.
+4.1.3.
 Grants and tax alleviations